Ministry-of-Silly-Scripts/codewars-js-high/NOTES.md

   - it should return 1 for input 'a' ✅
   - it should return 2 for input 'b' ✅
   - it should return 2 for input 'aa' ✅
+  - it should return 64 for input 'test' ✅